-Lectio Divina is an ancient way of praying the scriptures, dating back to Origen of Alexandria in the 3rd century, who introduced a way of praying the Scriptures that would unlock the message of Scriptural texts.
+Lectio Divina is an ancient way of praying the Scriptures, dating back to Origen of Alexandria in the 3rd century, who introduced a way of praying the Scriptures that would unlock the message of Scriptural texts.
 The Desert Fathers and Mothers of 4th century Egypt developed the process, bringing it into daily use.

 The labyrinth is a spiritual tool that has many applications in various settings.
 It reduces stress, quiets the mind and opens the heart.
-It is a walking meditation, a path of prayer ad a blueprint where psyche meets Self.
+It is a walking meditation, a path of prayer and a blueprint where psyche meets Self.